Code-Institute-Submissions/joeyo991-joeyo991.github.io_NovResub/README.md

   * ### Typography
       The chosen fonts were 'Roboto' for the headings and 'Montserrat' for the body text.
 They fall back to sans-serfif.
-      * 'Roboto' was chosen because it is a very clean and esy to read font.
+      * 'Roboto' was chosen because it is a very clean and easy to read font.
 It looks great in bold and thus is perfect for the headings.
       * 'Montserrat' is used for the body text as it to is easy to read and also looks fantastic paired with the 'Roboto' font.

   * ### Colour Scheme